matrynczak/test-front-end-app/README.md

 4. Add sport without any competition and assert item has been added to list with correct content on proper position (new sport is added as last)

 5. Add sport with 2 competitions and assert item has been added to list with correct content on proper position (new sport is added as last)

+6. Try to add sport with id=1 and assert form doesn't allow to add sport with id of already existing sport.